HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/docker.md

 ---
 description: >-
-  Learn how to install Mycroft for Docker either from a Docker Hub install, or by building the image.
+  Learn how to install Chatterbox for Docker either from a Docker Hub install, or by building the image.
 Many thanks to Brian Hopkins (@btotharye) for this documentation.
 ---

 # Docker

-Mycroft is available for `Docker`.
+Chatterbox is available for `Docker`.
 You have two options for a `Docker` installation:

 * Build Image from source
 * Pull Image from Docker Hub